zwiebert/tronferno-mcu/docs/CLI.md

 * a=(id|0|[1-9]) - the adress field of a command usually contains the ID of the sender, or sometimes the receiver
   * id - 6 digit hex ID of sender or receiver
-  * 0 - use internally stored central unit ID (set by config cu)
+  * 0 - use internally stored central unit ID set by config cu. (default)
   * [1-9] - use on of 9 internally stored IDs (not fully implemented yet)

 * g=(0|[1-7])  - group number
-  * 0 - broadcast to all groups
+  * 0 - broadcast to all groups  (default)
   * [1-7] send to a specific group.
 Groups are numbered from 1 to 7.

 * m=(0|[1-7])  - group-member number
-  * 0 - broadcast to all members
+  * 0 - broadcast to all members (default)
   * [1-7] sent to specific member.
 Members are numbered from 1 to 7.

 #### action command option